GMP equalisation tax information

 Tax year2023/2024 LTA£1,073,100

-In the Budget on 15 March 2023, the Government announced a removal of the Lifetime Allowance tax charge for members retiring from 6 April 2023 and the intention to abolish the Lifetime Allowance from 6 April 2024.
-For more information on the Lifetime Allowance, please visit the Government website at https://www.gov.uk/tax-on-your-private-pension/lifetime-allowance
+In the Budget on 15 March 2023, the Government announced that the Lifetime Allowance tax charge would be abolished for members retiring from 6 April 2023.
+The Lifetime Allowance itself was abolished from 6 April 2024.

 If you are close to the Lifetime Allowance or have certain Lifetime Allowance protection

-If you receive an additional payment, and some or all of it is because your pension should have been higher due to unequal GMPs, the percentage of Lifetime Allowance you used up may change.
-In addition, if the increase is more than a permitted maximum, this may also affect your Lifetime Allowance.
+If you received an additional payment, and some or all of it is because your pension should have been higher due to unequal GMPs, the percentage of Lifetime Allowance you used up may have changed.
+In addition, if the increase is more than a permitted maximum, this may also have affected your Lifetime Allowance.

 Extra tax charge

-The ‘Lifetime Allowance charge’ is an extra tax charge of 25% - on top of your own highest tax rate – on the benefits you have built up above the Allowance.
+The ‘Lifetime Allowance charge’ remains applicable to members who retired prior to 6 April 2023.
+It is an extra tax charge of 25% - on top of your own highest tax rate – on the benefits you have built up above the Allowance.

-If you are already over 100% of the Lifetime Allowance, the RSA scheme administrators will take the charge from your benefits before making any payment.
-The charge will then be paid to HMRC automatically.
+If you were already over 100% of the Lifetime Allowance or if, as a result of GMP equalisation, you were taken over 100% of the Lifetime Allowance, the RSA scheme administrators will have taken the charge from your benefits before making any payment.
+The charge will then have been paid to HMRC automatically.
+You will have been notified if this applied to you.